On this page you will find information on parliamentarians' travel under the parliamentary business resources (PBR) framework.

 - commercial aircraft

-- above business class or cost more than the a business class fare
+- commercial aircraft travel where it is either above business class or the cost is more than a business class fare

-- related to road tolls, fines, penalties, or associated administrative costs (for example, the administration fee charged by a toll company to issue a toll).
+- road tolls, fines, penalties, or associated administrative costs (for example, the administration fee charged by a toll company to issue a toll).

 Unscheduled commercial transport